Health Risks of Mixing Meloxicam and Alcohol โ€“ What You Should Know

 Can I have one glass of wine on Meloxicam?

-It is advisable to avoid alcohol while taking Meloxicam.
-Combining the two can increase the risk of stomach bleeding and other adverse effects.
+A lot of Meloxican users often wonder, โ€œCan I have an occasional drink while on meloxicam?โ€ Well, it is advisable to avoid combining meloxicam with alcohol, even if it is an occasional glass of wine.
+Taking the two together can increase the risk of stomach bleeding and other adverse effects.
 If you have concerns or questions, consult with your healthcare provider for personalized advice based on your medical history.

 Is it OK to drink alcohol while taking anti-inflammatories?